madebykind/craft.labelenvironment/README.md

 Craft 2.5+ and PHP 5.4+

-### I found a bug.
+### Contributing / I found a bug.

-Please open a GitHub Issue, submit a PR to the `dev` branch, or just email Tom.
+Please open a GitHub Issue, submit a PR to the `develop` branch, or just email Tom.

+* * *

+### Changelog

+#### 3.0

+You should be good to use the same API with a few minor changes, but things have changed a fair bit under the hood:

+- Refactored label output to use a template like it should always have done
+- Clean up code to better match the current [Craft coding standards](https://github.com/pixelandtonic/CodingStandards/blob/master/standards/PHP.md)
+- FEATURE template is now completely customisable, can be either a path to a plugin template, or a template string (use a HEREDOC or similar).
+Go crazy people.
+- FEATURE added `craft.environmentLabel` template variable
+- FEATURE `craft()->environmentLabel->getRenderedTemplate()` which is available in templates via `craft.environmentLabel.renderedTemplate`, should you wish to output the label in your front end templates
+- DEPRECATED `EnvironmentLabelTwigExtension
+`, use the new `craft.environmentLabel` template variable instead.
+Twig extension will be removed in next major release
+- REMOVED `window.CRAFT_ENVIRONMENT_LABEL` JS var as label is now more than just a single line string, and I'm pretty sure this wasn't really used.
+- REMOVED `craft()->environmentLabel->getFullText()` in favour of `craft()->environmentLabel->getRenderedTemplate()`

+#### 2.1

+Added support for ShowLabel value to be exposed at the front-end template level.

+#### 2.0

+Refactor thanks to @michaelrog

+#### 1.0

+Initial release

 * * *